OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

 # OpenLMIS Service Style Guide
-This is a WIP as a style guide for an Independant Service.
+This is a WIP as a style guide for an Independent Service.
 Clones of this file should reference this definition.

 For the original style guide please see: https://github.com/OpenLMIS/open-lmis/blob/master/STYLE-GUIDE.md